-Policing in Humberside is about making our communities safer and improving public confidence and satisfaction by increasing the visibility and availability of officers and staff.
+Policing is about making our communities safer and improving public confidence and satisfaction by increasing the visibility and availability of officers and staff.

-During the next few years Humberside Police are looking for people to work to come and work with us.
+During the next few years Humberside Police will be looking for people to come and work with us.

 We will be looking for new front-line police officers and police civilian staff in roles such as police community support officer (PCSO) or in our command Hub taking emergency and non-emergency calls.

 All of our employment opportunities will be put onto our website and advertised on our social media channels on Facebook and Twitter as and when we are recruiting for those specific jobs.

 The more the make-up of our staff reflects the make-up of our communities, the better we will be able to serve them.

 Here in Humberside Police, we believe that public confidence is affected positively by the diversity of our workforce.
 The more diverse our people, the better we are at meeting people's needs.

 Fair Recruitment and Selection